 DIY Stencil Supplies

-- Blank stencil material – including vinyl, mylar, plastic sheet.
+- Blank stencil sheets – including vinyl, mylar, plastic sheet.
 (Paper and cardboard are great if you only want to make one or two prints.)

 - Precision craft knife (e.g., Exacto Knife) or vinyl cutter.